This blog may contain affiliate links. Read our disclosure policy for more info.

 A short detour off State Highway 1 (SH1) is the small coastal village of Gore Bay, a very popular spot with surfers!
-Gore Bay is especially favored with Christchurch locals who escape to one of the many beachside bachs (holiday homes) for a break from city life.
+Gore Bay is especially favored by Christchurch locals who escape to one of the many beachside bachs (holiday homes) for a break from city life.

 Make sure to stop at the weird and wonderful Cathedral Cliffs on your drive in.
 These cliffs are siltstone pillars formed by erosion and are a great example of the American “badlands’ landscape we commonly see in Western movies.

 The Jed Vale Cemetery Walk is a short and easy (just 45 minutes return) walking track that starts from the Children’s Playground in Gore Bay.
-The trail begins with a beach walk and then along an estuary, where you will see water birds before reaching the cemetery.
+The trail begins with a beach walk and then along an estuary, where you will see waterbirds before reaching the cemetery.
 The cemetery has a few information boards and marked graves.
 Please remember to be respectful here.